Keeping Your Kids Safe: Teach them Body Safety Rules

 The following are 3 Pieces of Advice for parents to teach their children body safety:

 Parents and caregivers should begin to teach children body safety as soon as they begin to talk.
 During this time, you can teach them the name of each body part properly including the genitals: penis, vulva, buttocks, breasts, nipples...etc.
-Avoid the use of 'pet name' .
+Avoid the use of 'pet name' to describe the genitals.
+This way, if a child is touched inappropriately, they can clearly voice out where they were touched..
 You can also talk to them about privacy.
 Children should be taught that mouth is also known as a 'private zone', and no one has the right to ask them to take a picture of their private body parts, to touch their private body parts, or to ask them to touch theirs either.

 This is an easy way for children to remember what to do when they feel unsafe.